AsipheTyolo/Begginer_Friendly_SQL_Project/README.md

 Period: January 2020 to December 2021

 ### Tools and Technologies
-SQL: For data cleaning, transformation, and analysis
+SQL: For data cleaning, transformation, and analysis.
-Python: For additional data processing and data visualization Tableau/PowerBI: For creating interactive dashboards (optional)
+Python: For additional data processing and data visualization.
+Tableau/PowerBI: For creating interactive dashboards.

 ### Key Insights
-Growth rates of cases and recoveries over time Mortality rates across different demographics Geographic hotspots and regional comparisons Vaccination distribution analysis (if applicable)
+Growth rates of cases and recoveries over time.
+Mortality rates across different demographics.
+Geographic hotspots and regional comparisons.
+Vaccination distribution analysis.

 ### Project Structure
 Data: Contains raw and processed data files.
-Notebooks: Jupyter notebooks with code for data analysis.
-Visualizations: Folder containing generated visualizations and dashboards.
 SQL Scripts: SQL scripts used for data processing and analysis.

 ### Getting Started
 To run this project locally:
 Clone the repository.
-Ensure you have Python, SQL Server, or other required tools installed.
+Ensure you have MS Excel, SQL Server, and SQL Server Management Studio installed.
-Follow setup instructions in the provided notebooks or scripts to load data and run analysis.
+To import dataset into your database, follow these instructions:
+1.Open SSMS and select the desired database.
+2.Go to Tasks > Import Data > Next.
+3.Under Data Source, choose Flat File Source and select your CSV file (make sure the Excel file is saved as CSV).
+4.Click Next and set the Destination as Microsoft OLE DB Driver for SQL Server.
+5.Under Properties, enter the server name, select Windows Authentication, choose your database, and test the connection.
+6.Continue with Next > Next and finish the import.
+This project is an exciting first step toward building my portfolio.

 ### Future Improvements
-Extend data analysis to include more recent years
+Extend data analysis to include more recent years.
-Add more granular analysis on demographics or vaccination effects Implement predictive modeling for future trends
+Add more granular analysis on demographics or vaccination effects.
+Implement predictive modeling for future trends.

 #### Contact
 For questions or collaboration, reach out to me at asiphetyolo@gmail.com.